(1) Definition of torque – (Aerodynamics for Naval Aviators): “

 allows you to "drive" the airplane with the rudder and if necessary brakes.

-If you become aware that you are not maintaining directional control,
+become aware that you are not maintaining directional control,

 before you do anything else, start with more forward pressure.
 You probably